elnebuloso/phing-commons/README.md

 </project>
 ```

-- If you want to configure the common targets, use a build.properties file to your project root.
+- if you want to configure the common targets, use a build.properties file to your project root.
-- For local additions or local behaviors add a build.properties.local file.
-This is an optional file.
+- for local additions or local behaviors add a build.properties.local file. this is an optional file.
-- But don't commit build.properties.local to your VCS.
+- but don't commit build.properties.local to your vcs.
-- The build.properties files are optional and are loaded when available.
+- the build.properties files are optional and are loaded when available.

-## Calling Phing over Docker Installation
+## calling phing over docker installation

 - in project.root, call: